marcellobarylli/Recurrent-Parameter-Generation/README.md

 ### Reproduce Section-4
 <details>

-In this section, we will guide you step by step through reproducing the experiments from Section-4.
+<summary>In this section, we will guide you step by step through reproducing the experiments from Section-4.
 Similar to Quick Start section.
-You can execute the following commands.
+You can execute the following commands.</summary>

 1. Modify your config file.
 (You can skip this step if you have done.)
 ```shell